 Problem 2: Variable speed dial doesn’t function

-Possible reasons:
+Possible reason:

-- Variable speed dial is blocked
+Variable speed dial is blocked

-Remove the top cover and check if something is blocking it internally.
+Solution: Remove the top cover and check if something is blocking it internally.
 If any blockage is found, clean it.

-- Variable speed dial isn’t clicking
+Variable speed dial isn’t clicking

-This means it’s worn down.
+This means the dial is worn out.

 Solution: Replace the speed dial.